Dimasilham7/face_recognition/README.md

 ### Running the Website

-To run the website and access the interface, navigate to the master branch, pull all file from master branch and run the API_output.py file using Python:
+To run the website and access the interface, navigate to the master branch, pull all file from master branch run sqlite_data.py to create the database file with this command:

+python sqlite_data.py

+after that you can run the API_output.py file using Python:

 python API_output.py